Coningsby: RAF Coningsby

 The airfield houses part of Britain's heritage, the Battle of Britain Memorial Flight formed in 1957 to commemorate the Royal Air Force's major battle honours, with a Lancaster, five Spitfires, two Hurricanes and a Dakota.
 These aircraft still fly and can be seen at air shows during summer, as well as at events of national importance or RAF significance.

-From 1950 RAF Coningsby was home to three squadrons of Washingtons, the RAF name for the American B29 bombers ("Superfortresses") and for the first 18 months these were maintained by National Service technicians whose conscription was extended to 24 months because of their particular skills.
+From 1950 RAF Coningsby was home to three squadrons of Washingtons, the RAF name for the Boeing B-29 Superfortress and for the first 18 months these were maintained by National Service technicians whose conscription was extended to 24 months because of their particular skills.

 Economy

 Pellcroft Engineering Ltd, in Coningsby, is a company selling agricultural fans.